ChenZhouUC/ML_ResearchPaperArchive/README.md

 #### Start with an Asterisk(*)

-An asterisk(*) before the file names stands for a half read because of abstruseness—at least for me at the moment.
+An asterisk(*) before the file names stands for a half read because of time constraints or abstruseness—at least for me at the moment.